selinon/selinon/docs.source/storage.rst

 Storage Implementation
 ======================

-Currently, there are available three database adapters, see 'celeriac.storage' module:
+Currently, there are available three database adapters, see 'selinon.storage' module:

   * SqlStorage - SQLAlchemy adapter for SQL databases
     Example: